Robert Moses State Park - Long Island

 Telephone: 631-669-0470

-Website: Robert Moses State Park (This link leaves DEC's website)
+Website: Robert Moses State Park (leaves DEC website)

 Photo Credits: Mike Morel (USFWLS), John Williams and Gary Lawton (OPRHP)